DavidBK/shampoo/Node/Basics.md

 3. Write a code that does the same as the code in [Callbacks Error Handling](#error-handling) but using promises.
 Commit and push your changes.
 4. Write a code that does the same as the code in [Callbacks Pass data](#pass-data) but using promises.
 Commit and push your changes.
 5. Write a code that does the same as the code in [Callbacks "Parallel" execution](#parallel-execution) but using promises.
 Commit and push your changes.
+You may add the [After "Parallel" job](#after-parallel-execution---optional) if you implement it in the callbacks section.

 #### Promises - Questions